 Construction Lien

-- Outside of the small claims court procedure, unpaid contractors often seek a construction lien to encourage payment from the customer.
+- Outside of the Small Claims Court procedure, unpaid contractors often seek a construction lien to encourage payment from the customer.

 - As a result, customers frequently have to deal with a lien on their property.
 It happens even if they believe that no payment is due under the circumstances because the work was shoddy.